 The Development Director (DD) is a senior level role, reporting to the Executive Director.
-S/he is responsible for generating contributed income for the organization, and conveying its mission and achievements through a variety of communication modalities.
+The DD is responsible for generating contributed income for the organization, and conveying its mission and achievements through a variety of communication modalities.
 In 2019, State Voices’ revenues are expected to be approximately $8M, of which 60% is the responsibility of the DD.
-Of that total, an estimated 65% comes from Institutional funding, primarily Foundation grants, with the balance from major Individual donors.
+Of that total, an estimated 65% comes from Institutional funding, primarily Foundation grants, with the balance from major individual donors.

 State Voices (SV) seeks an ambitious, energetic, creative, and fast-moving leader with the necessary skills and experience to head the Development effort.
 The DD will be expected to:

 - Collaborate with the Executive Director, the Managing Director, State Directors, senior staff, and the Board of Directors to envision and execute a strategic fundraising plan that includes foundations, major gifts, and an annual fund.

 - Lead the day-to-day management of all fundraising activities, including prospect research, with donor prospecting, cultivation, and stewardship travel estimated at 30%.

 - Review and iterate on the existing plan for cultivation and stewardship of current donor base.